makersacademy/async-workshops/promises-workshop/README.md

 ### Question 1

-What does this code print?
+Look at this code and predict what it will print.

-How are the data collated to produce the final printed value?
+Describe to your partner how the data gets collated as it flows through the program.

 ```js
 $.get("https://async-workshops-api.herokuapp.com/people")